process-analytics/bpmn-visualization-examples/demo/hacktoberfest-custom-themes/README.md

 # Hacktoberfest custom themes

-**DISCLAIMER: this extension point is very experimental and is subject to change**.
+**DISCLAIMER: this demo uses extension points that are very experimental and are subject to change**.
 In particular, the way of changing the defaults will be done via configuration in the future.

 Javascript example